api2cart/go-sdk/docs/ModelResponseOrderAbandonedList.md

 HasCustomFields returns a boolean if a field has been set.

+### SetCustomFieldsNil

+`func (o *ModelResponseOrderAbandonedList) SetCustomFieldsNil(b bool)`

+ SetCustomFieldsNil sets the value for CustomFields to be an explicit nil

+### UnsetCustomFields
+`func (o *ModelResponseOrderAbandonedList) UnsetCustomFields()`

+UnsetCustomFields ensures that no value is present for CustomFields, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)